Drinkin' My Baby (Off My Mind)

 "Drinkin' My Baby (Off My Mind)" is a song by American country music artist Eddie Rabbitt.
 It was released in February 1976 as the first single from the album Rocky Mountain Music.
-The song was Rabbitt's fourth country hit and the first of fifteen solo number one country hits.
-The single stayed at number one a single week and spent a total twelve weeks on the country chart.
+The song was Rabbitt's fourth country hit and the first of fifteen solo number-one country hits.
+The single stayed at number one for one week and spent a total of twelve weeks on the country chart.
 The song was written by Rabbitt, along with Even Stevens.